madhunivi77/Open-AI-Chatbot/README.md

 # OpenAI Chatbot

-This AI Chatbot is built using OpenAI's GPT-3.5-turbo model.
+This AI Chatbot is built using OpenAI's GPT models.
 The chatbot interacts with users by generating responses to their queries.
 This project aims to demonstrate how to integrate OpenAI's API into a Python application.

 ## Installation